Timeline ActivitiesCache Parser (tac)

 Introduction

 In the spring of 2018, Microsoft released a Windows 10 update with the capability to show a chronology of actions taken by the user.
 This new application is called Timeline and is part of Windows Task View.
 It allows one to go back in time to find the items previously worked on.
 It has a history from the most recent tasks to a few weeks ago (up to 30 days).
-Whether going back to a previous Internet search that done some time ago or continuing on with the document that was been read or edited, the functionality is built into the Timeline application to do this.
+Whether going back to a previous Internet search that was done some time ago or continuing on with the document that was been read or edited, the functionality is built into the Timeline application to do this.

 For the forensic analyst this type of activity collection is very useful.
 The service is turned on by default and requires one to explicitly disable the functionality if the user does not wish to have their actions recorded.
 If the activity history is enabled, it may include such details as: which file was viewed and/or edited, website visited, the times all this occurred, etc.